Menahem Mendel Beilis

 Beilis's story was fictionalized in Bernard Malamud's 1966 novel The Fixer, which won the Pulitzer Prize for Fiction and the U.S. National Book Award for Fiction.
+Maurice Samuel's book Blood Accusation: the Strange Case of the Beilis Trial, a non-fiction account, was published by Alfred A. Knopf the same year.

-Background
+Biography

-Menahem Mendel Beilis was born into a Hasidic family, but was indifferent to religion, and worked regularly on the Shabbat and at least some of the holidays.
-In 1911, he was an ex-soldier and the father of five children, employed as a superintendent at the Zaitsev brick factory in Kiev.
+Menahem Mendel Beilis was born into a Hasidic family.
+In 1911, he was an ex-soldier and the father of five children.
+He was employed as a superintendent at the Zaitsev brick factory in Kiev.

 Murder of Andriy Yushchinskyi

-On March 12, 1911 (under the old Russian calendar), a 13-year-old child named Andriy Yushchinskyi disappeared on his way to school.
+On March 12, 1911, a 13-year-old boy named Andriy Yushchinskyi disappeared on his way to school.
 Eight days later, his mutilated body was discovered in a cave near the Zaitsev brick factory.
 Beilis was arrested on July 21, 1911, after a lamplighter testified that the boy had been kidnapped by a Jew.
-A report submitted to the Tsar by the judiciary regarded Beilis as the murderer of Yushchinskyi.
+A report submitted to Tsar Nicholas II by the judiciary named Beilis as the murderer.

-Beilis spent more than two years in prison awaiting trial.
-Meanwhile, an antisemitic campaign was launched in the Russian press against the Jewish community, with accusations of the ritual murder.
-Among those who wrote or spoke against false accusations of the Jews were Maxim Gorky, Vladimir Korolenko, Alexander Blok, Alexander Kuprin, Vladimir Vernadsky, Mykhailo Hrushevskyi and Pavel Milyukov.
+Beilis spent over two years in prison awaiting trial.
+Meanwhile, an antisemitic campaign was launched in the Russian press against the Jewish community, with accusations of ritual murder.
+Among those who wrote or spoke against these false accusations were Maxim Gorky, Vladimir Korolenko, Alexander Blok, Alexander Kuprin, Vladimir Vernadsky, Mykhailo Hrushevskyi and Pavel Milyukov.

-Beilis had already been in prison for over a year when a delegation led by a military officer came to his cell.
+Beilis had been in prison for over a year when a delegation led by a military officer came to his cell.
 In what might have been a ploy to get Beilis to incriminate himself or other Jews, the officer informed Beilis that he would soon be freed due to a manifesto pardoning all katorzhniks (convicts at hard labor) on the tercentenary jubilee of the reign of the Romanov dynasty.
 As related in his memoir, Beilis refused this overture: